pippinbarr/lets-play-ancient-greek-punishment-teaches-typing/process/to-do.md

 - ~~Consider issue of difficulty levels to give appropriate challenge (any bonus to doing the harder levels?
 Safety instructions thing? of different texts?
 Too exhausting to think about?
 Perhaps not?
 Repetition > Narrative > Markov?)~~
 - ~~What is the text going to be???~~
 - ~~Implement beginner text with Tracery of fundamentally describing the action (simple words)~~

-- Implement intermediate text with "writing lines" flavour referring to the actions that brough the character to Hades
+- ~~Implement intermediate text with "writing lines" flavour referring to the actions that brough the character to Hades~~
-- Implement advanced text with Markov chain drawing on existing texts about the character (and perhaps other stuff too where plausible?
+- ~~__DID A VERSION WITH CAMUS FOR NOW__ Implement advanced text with Markov chain drawing on existing texts about the character (and perhaps other stuff too where plausible?
 This one still needs a bit of thought, but I think can be surreal and weird.
-Alternatively this could be a monologue somehow.)
+Alternatively this could be a monologue somehow.)~~

+- Sit back and contemplate your texts
+- Maybe transition the beginner text to literally repeating a single word or phrase?

 # Prometheus